 But in truth anything can be considered a PE, if you CANNOT argue:

-- There is no address in this country, officially or otherwise.
+- There is no address in the country in question, officially or otherwise.
 No office you can go to.
 Nothing listed on the website.
 The employee does not receive post or allow meetings at their home.

 - The staff that are in the country only work from home, and they only conduct activities that are “preparatory or auxiliary” in nature.